 How to manage staff working remotely?

-To ensure that your remote employees are productive, engaged, and thriving, consider implementing the following guidelines for managing remote workers:
+To ensure that your remote workers are productive, engaged, and thriving, consider implementing the following guidelines for managing remote workers:

 1. Hire the right candidate